Why Am I So Angry All The Time? Hidden Causes & Solutions

 Assertiveness

-• Learn to express your feelings and needs clearly and without aggression.
+• Learn to express your feelings and needs clearly and without angry emotion.

 • Practice articulating your thoughts in a confident and calm way.